vasyldmitrovich/kilercodaAction/README.md

 * Prometheus should scrape metrics with frequency `7s`.
 * Set the basic Authorization header on every scrape request with the configured username and password,
 * Username should be `bob@bobmail.com` and password `passBob`.
-* Blocks in yml file must start at the beginning of the line without spaces, for example blocks:

-global:
-alerting:
-rule_files: etc...

 4) Save and push prometheus config file to the Git repository for checking.
 - On Git should be a green checkmark after checking.
 5) Import dashboard `4701` in grafana to take the JVM metrics.